 At the age of 82 and completely from memory, Lord Simonds wrote his memoirs entitled; ‘Recollections of an Idle Old Man’ with memories and personal anecdotes of his family life and his years in high office.
 Since it contained many ‘personal opinions’, he instructed in his will that it should be kept under lock and key until 40 years after his death.
 That time has long passed so I am delighted to be able to make it more accessible here for the first time.

 A typescript copy is housed in the New College Oxford Archives, under ref.
 PA/SIM 1 who kindly assisted in creating this digital version.
-The original manuscript version is available in the Winchester School archives.
+The original manuscript version is available in the Winchester School archives and the family copy was donated to the Lincoln’s Inn archives in 2017.
 The 170 page memoir is divided into 8 large files, for access click:

-These files, in common with all other material in this website, are not to be copied or quoted without consent and appropriate acknowledgment.
+These files, in common with all other material on Gavin Simonds and in this website, are not to be copied or quoted without consent and appropriate acknowledgment.